Get RecipeSloppy Chori-Joes (Chorizo Sloppy Joes)

 I can't say that I've eaten tons of sloppy joes since my childhood, but I've been known to open the odd can of Manwich from time to time, and to be completely honest, it's usually a disappointment, much in the way that watching re-runs of He-Man makes me realize that cartoons weren't actually better when I was a kid—I was just less discerning.
 Tasted now, I find them a bit cloying and one dimensional.

 Still, the concept is sound.
-What could be wrong with a sauce sandwich with a sweet and savory flavor in a soft toasted burger bun?
+What could be wrong with a saucy sandwich with a sweet and savory flavor in a soft toasted burger bun?
 Seeing as I still had a ton of chorizo leftover from making tacos, I wondered if it'd make a good base for some homemade sloppy joes.

 Man, does it ever!